 Stresses greater than those listed may cause permanent damage to the device.
 This is a stress rating only.
-Exposure to absolute maximum rating for extended periods may adversely affect reliability.
+Exposure to absolute maximum rating and operating conditions for extended periods may adversely affect reliability.
 Stressing the device beyond the absolute maximum ratings may cause permanent damage.